FALCON RECREATION CENTER (INDOORS)

-Having opened late June, 2019, Palatine now boasts what many believe to be the finest, flattest, and, certainly, best-looking Located at 1037 N Smith Street in Palatine (accross from Sundling Jr High), the six-courts are in two, adjacent cages.
+Having opened late June, 2019, Palatine now boasts what many believe to be the finest, flattest, and, certainly, best-looking courts in the Northwest suburbs.
+Located at 1037 N Smith Street in Palatine (across from Sundling Jr High), the six-courts are in two, adjacent cages.
 The three on the south are for recreational players, while the three on the north are for more competitive players.
-Anyone can go wherever he/she wishes to play, but if one wins three, consecutive time on the rec courts, it’s time to move to the other cage.
-Similarly, if one loses three, consecutive times on the north courts, it’ time to give the rec courts a try.
+Anyone can go wherever he/she wishes to play, but if one wins or loses three, consecutive

 Also, when a court opens those still playing move their game to the east.
 This reduces the congestion around the entry door and paddle racks.

 TIMES: The cages are never locked so play is possible from early morning until 10:00 p.m. when the lights shut off.
 Expect Picklers to be on the courts EVERY day of the week throughout summer and well into fall, from 8:30 to 11:30 or so.
-Also, Wednesday and Sunday from 7:00 to 10:00.
+Also, every evening finds Picklers there from 7:00 to

 SYCAMORE PARK (OUTDOORS)

 This two pickleball and one, multi-use tennis court facility is located at the corner of Carpenter and